 Does that mean we’re opposed to OTT ads?
 Not at all; we think OTT has merit, and we’re comfortable recommending the OTT approach as part of a larger strategy.
 What we’re opposed to is sinking all of your ad dollars into OTT or making that the central component of your video advertising plan.

-In 2020, OTT should not be where you place the majority of your online video dollars, especially those you are moving out of broadcast and cable to combat the impact that the political ads will have on this space.
+In 2020, OTT should not be where you place the majority of your video advertising dollars, especially those you are moving out of broadcast and cable to combat the impact that the political ads will have on this space.
 On average, we recommend placing no more than 10-20 percent of your total video dollars into OTT.